vorsatti/Framework_of_AI/README.md

 # The_Math_of_Intelligence
-Code to learn the math behind Machine Learning and Deep Learning algorithms inspired by Siraj Raval
+Code to learn the math behind Machine Learning and Deep Learning algorithms